gordenbrown51/Tor-Messenger-user.js/README.md

 * Ensure you looked at my [issue tracker](https://github.com/CHEF-KOCH/Tor-Messenger-user.js/issues) and used the search to not avoid dublicate questions.
 * There will be no wiki, so the Readme.md is our ground for questions/answers.
 If something is missing open an ticket/pull and I will look at it for sure.
 * Ensure you use the very latest Tor Messenger and you compared the prefs.js with the modded one.
+* If you request for a about:config change, please provide a link for reference, do not just create a pull request with the change without any discussion ground.
+So minimum an explanation or link is nessary.
 * The rest is up to you, feel free to contribute! :)